AY2526S1-CS2103-F09-1/tp/docs/DeveloperGuide.md

 #### Actor: Administrator

 #### MSS:
-1. Administrator inputs the 2 people that they want to match into Mentorface
+1. Administrator inputs the mentor and student that they want to match into Mentorface
-2. Mentorface adds a tag to indicate that these 2 people have been matched and notifies the administrator that the match was successful
+2. Mentorface adds an attribute to indicate that the mentor and student have been matched and notifies the administrator that the match was successful

 Use case ends